Archdiocese of Miami: St. John Vianney

 St. John Vianney College Seminary and Graduate School in Miami is sponsored by the archdiocese.
 It offers a two-year pre-theology program for seminarians with a bachelor's degree.
 St. John Vianney also offers a Bachelor of Philosophy program for seminarians lacking a college degree.
 It also provides language immersion programs.

+St. Vincent de Paul

 St. Vincent de Paul Regional Seminary in Boynton Beach is sponsored by all the Florida dioceses.

-It offers a master's degree in Theology and Theological Studies and a First Professional Degree in Divinity and Ministry.
+Redemptoris Mater

 Redemptoris Mater Archdiocesan Missionary Seminary in Hialeah is a diocesan seminary whose graduates are assigned by the archbishop to parish or missionary assignments.
 Its seminarians attend classes at St. John Vianney or St. Vincent de Paul.